Montréal, QC H4S 1Z9 Canada

 +1 (438) 923 9257

-Christophe Brun-Baronnat, MSc, is the Senior Researcher at the CERASP.
+Christophe Brun-Baronnat, MSc, is the Scientific Director at the CERASP.
 After obtaining his biochemist degrees, he obtained his master’s degree in Production Processes, Quality and Control of Health Products at the University of Pharmaceutical Sciences of Toulouse / ENCIACET (National School of Engineers in Chemical and Technological Arts of Toulouse – France).
 Since 1991, he has held various positions: in formulation, in process development, in technology transfer, in project management CDMOs and as R&D unit Director at PFIZER France.
 He has over 30 years of experience in the field of GMP / GLP in the pharmaceutical and biotechnology / food processing industries and has extensive experience in formulation of pharmaceutical forms, biotechnology and pharmaceutical processes.
 His knowledges into multiple sciences gave him the opportunity to work in various fields such as: formulation, pharmaceutical processes, food and biotechnology, animal and plant cell cultures, genetics and biomolecular engineering, enzymatic biocatalysis, fermentation and development analytic.
 He has worked for a big food processing / agribusiness group, for small companies, for CDMOs, for big pharmas, with EMA (European Medicine Agency) and has produced therapeutic units for various drugs for clinical trials.
 Throughout his professional career, he has supervised numerous of french and foreign students of various levels and scientific specialties, many of them during the ERASMUS program.

 He has also some patents in the field of drug delivery.
 One of his greatest successes is the development of an anti-cancer drug for young children.
 All fields combined, there are many products he has developed that are on the market today.
 Recently, he formulated and obtained licenses from Health Canada for a hydro-alcoholic gel (PURIFAB, NPN 80098706) and hydro-alcoholic solutions (NPN80098806, NPN80098754, NPN80098706) for the fight against COVID-19.